IntelPython/sdc/README.rst

 * Install `Miniconda for Windows <https://repo.continuum.io/miniconda/Miniconda3-latest-Windows-x86_64.exe>`_.
 * Start 'Anaconda prompt'

-It is possible to build SDC via conda-build or setuptools.
-Follow one of the cases below to install SDC and its dependencies on Windows.
+It is possible to build Intel SDC via conda-build or setuptools.
+Follow one of the cases below to install Intel SDC and its dependencies on Windows.

 Building on Windows with conda-build
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~